Aafi04/Aafi04/README.md

 ## 🧠 Who Am I

-3rd year CSE (Data Science) undergrad at **Galgotias University**.
+Final year CSE (Data Science) undergrad at **Galgotias University**.
 I build production-hardened AI pipelines, full-stack systems, and agentic tooling — and I've shipped all of it before graduating.

 My work lives at the intersection of **Agentic AI**, **backend architecture**, and **data engineering**.
 I've won hackathons, built ERP systems from scratch, and shipped a multi-agent code improvement tool that opens real GitHub PRs.